 Driving in Panama, it’s an adventure.
-And maybe the bus is a better option.
-Here’s why.
+And maybe the bus is a better option, and here’s why.

 I still believe that the bus is the best way to discover Panama, but if you think you’d better drive yourself, here are some of my experiences and observations.
-My housemate in Panama has a car, and it’s true that for shopping it comes in handy.
+My housemate in Panama has a car, and it’s true that it comes in handy for shopping.
 Not for speed: a trip of 120km/75 miles will make you gain not even 10 minutes when you go by car, compared to the bus trip.
 That’s less time than needed to find a free parking spot at the destination.

 Drivers license and immigration

 When you arrive in Panama, you will get your stamp at the airport.
 For many visitors, that set the timer for the 180 days they will be allowed in the country.
 There’s, however, one big issue when it comes to driving: even while you are permitted in Panama for 180 days, your drivers’ license will only be valid for 90 days.

 That is why, at the many police checkpoints you might encounter, you will not be asked for your driver’s license solely but also for your passport.
 The agent will seek the date of entry and check if that wasn’t over 90 days ago.
 Because, even while you are still legal here, you might be driving in Panama without a valid license (and so no insurance).(1)

 Driving in Panama, avoiding potholes